 2. The bottom will stretch and be taught if making it for a collapsible cube.

 3. There are notes to help you if you choose to make your own cover.

-One Collapsible Cube: This pattern will fit a 10.5” x 10.5” x 10.75” cube.
+This pattern will fit a 10.5” x 10.5” x 10.75” cube.
 This would be great to use on any box or cube.
-Here are tips to help you along.
+Follow the FAQ below to help you along.